Dwarka: Middle Ages to present

-In 1241, Mohammad Shah invaded Dwarka and damaged the temple.
-During this battle, five Brahmins (Virajee Thakar, Nathu Thakar, Karasan Thakar, Valjee Thakar, and Devasee Thakar) fought against him, died, and were honoured as martyrs.
-A shrine was built near the temple in their honour and is known as "Panch Peer", which is a name of Muslim origin.

-In 1473 the Gujarat Sultan Mahmud Begada sacked the city and destroyed the temple of Dwarka.
+In 1473 the Gujarat Sultan Mahmud Begada sacked the town and destroyed the temple of Dwarka.
 The Jagat Mandir or the Dwarakadhisa temple was later rebuilt.
 Vallabha Acharya retrieved an idol of Dwarkadhish, which was revered by Rukmini.
 He hid it in a stepwell, known as Savitri vav, during the Muslim invasion, before moving it to Ladva village.
 In 1551, when Turk Aziz invaded Dwarka, the idol was shifted to the island of Bet Dwarka.

 Dwarka, along with the Okhamandal region, was under the rule of Gaekwad of Baroda state during the Indian rebellion of 1857.
 A war broke out at Okhamandal in 1858 between the local Vaghers and the British.
 The Vaghers had won the battle and ruled until September 1859.
 Later, after a joint offensive of the British, the Gaekwads, and other princely state troops, the Vaghers were ousted in 1859.
 During these operations, led by Colonel Donovan, the temples at Dwarka and Bet Dwarka suffered damage and were looted.
 A complaint of atrocities by the British was made by the local people of Jamnagar, Porbander, and Kutch, which led to their restoration.
 In 1861, Dwarakadheesh Temple was renovated by Maharaja Khanderao and the British, who refurbished the shikara.
 Maharaja Gaikwad of Baroda added a golden pinnacle to the shikara in 1958 during a refurbishment by Shankaracharya of Dwarka.
 Since 1960, the temple has been maintained by the Government of India.

 The Sudama Setu, a bridge over the Gomti River connecting mainland Dwarka with Panchkui island was opened in 2016.

 Geography and climate

 Geography

 Dwarka, at the mouth of the Gulf of Kutch, on the western shore of the Okhamandal Peninsula, is on the right bank of the Gomti River which rises from the Bhavda village at a place known as Mul-Gomti, 10 km to the east.
 It is now under the newly formed district of Devbhoomi Dwarka at the western end of the Saurashtra (Kathiawar) peninsula, facing the Arabian Sea.
-The Gomti River was a harbor until the 19th century.
+The Gomti River was a harbour until the 19th century.